Troubleshooting / FAQs

 What are usage records?

-- What you used
+- What was used

 - Which project it belonged to